 - Well organized, balanced program focused on both theory and clinical skills.

-- Six-week placement in a clinical laboratory environment.
+- Four-week placement in a clinical laboratory environment.

 - Graduates of this accredited program are eligible to write the CSMLS MLA certification exam, which provides a professional credential recognized by the Canadian Society for Medical Laboratory Science and the Professional Standards Council.